Nursing is both a science and an art. We prepare you for both with our accredited nursing program and liberal arts curriculum.

 There are two accredited nursing tracks at Concordia.
-The first is the Traditional program for students who apply during the spring of their freshman year to begin during the sophomore year.
-The second is the Accelerated program for students who have already completed a 4-year degree in another major.
+The first is the traditional program for students who apply during the spring of their freshman year to begin during the sophomore year.
+The second is the accelerated program for students who have already completed a four-year degree in another major.
 This is a 16-month program that begins in July and ends the following December.

 Nursing major Miquette McMahon '06 was a recipient of the 2016 Sent Forth Award, which recognizes service to Concordia's mission by young alumni.

 McMahon founded TeacHaiti, a nonprofit organization that raises funds to send children to school in Haiti.
 Currently, TeacHaiti educates more than 350 students through student scholarships.Read Story

 Concordia students have a 100 percent job placement rate after the licensure exam.

 Concordia is one of only six institutions in the nation to offer a B.A. in nursing.

 Concordia consistently ranks as one of the top colleges for NCLEX pass rates (84.5% national average).

 Service work is the hallmark of this organization with members actively involved in community blood drives, blood-pressure screening, food drives and fundraisers for health-related needs.
 SNA is a great place to network with classmates about school, service work, and career planning.